costa-rica/poc-mobile-python/docs/build_ios.md

 ** note the gif shows the name of the Python Virtual Environment (aka venv) as "mindset03"

 ### Background on toolchain/ kivy-ios
-toolchain is both the (1) command and (2) pacakge/suite/collection of software availible in kivy-ios package. toolchain suite of software will will convert the python project (poc-mobile-python) to an Xcode project.
+toolchain is both the (1) command and (2) pacakge/suite/collection of software availible in kivy-ios package. toolchain suite of software will convert the python project (poc-mobile-python) to an Xcode project.

 ## Step 4: Create Xcode project
 Again from inside your KivyBuilds/ do the following command: